KarasiewiczStephane/WitOMI/README.md

 ![](README_files/figure-markdown_github/unnamed-chunk-15-1.png)

-`subplot` displays the subset's constraint of habitat conditions (red polygons), found within the overall available habitat condition (black polygons), and the corresponding species subniche positions.
-The arrows representing the marginality vectors from the sub-orgins *G<sub>K</sub>* (red dots), corresponds to the graphical representation of the WitOMI*G<sub>K</sub>*.
+`subplot` displays the subset's constraint of habitat conditions (red polygons), found within the overall available habitat conditions (black polygons), and the corresponding species subniche positions.
+The arrows represent the marginality vectors from the sub-orgins *G<sub>K</sub>* (red dots) and corresponds to the graphical representation of the WitOMI*G<sub>K</sub>*.

 ``` r
 subplot(subnic1)